Off-field issues 'positive' for captaincy - Stokes

 Broad and Anderson to return, the coach & 'crucial' vice-captain

-"I want to win games of cricket for England," Stokes said.
+"I want to win games of cricket for England," Stokes added.
 "The best way to do that is picking your best XI and in my opinion if Stuart Broad and James Anderson are fit they are available for selection."

 He said he would be asked his opinion on England's new Test coach, with England in the process of appointing a replacement for Chris Silverwood, who left after the Ashes defeat in the winter.